 How to Change Status from an H-1B to an O-1 Visa

-- Determine your eligibility: Evaluate whether you meet the eligibility criteria for the O-1 visa.
+- Evaluate whether you meet the eligibility criteria for the O-1 visa.
 The O-1 visa requires individuals to demonstrate extraordinary ability or achievement in their field through sustained national or international recognition.
 You will need to gather substantial documentation that satisfies at least three of the eight evidentiary criteria set by USCIS

 - Since you are already in the U.S. on an H-1B visa, the petition will be filed as a “Change of Status” request.